 Aberdare National Park is located north of Nairobi and stretches over a wide variety of terrain at altitudes from 2,000 metres (6,600 ft) to 4,000 metres (13,000 ft).
 With a footprint of 766 square kilometres.
 Dragon’s Teeth is on the furthest side of the park with car access, mainly using the Shamata and Rhino Gates.
 The Rhino Gate is the fastest, and the road through this gate is better.
 The Rhino Gate is on the Muiga side of the park, through Nyeri and about 200 km from Nairobi (before you start climbing into the park), which is an extra 10k off-road.

-Dragon’s teeth is the definition of a hidden gem.
+Dragon’s Teeth is the definition of a hidden gem.
 Not many people know about it, and that’s what makes it magical.
 It was formed as a result of the Volcanoes in the ranges.
 It’s surrounded by flat moorland.
 Activities here include rock climbing, hiking, walking, camping and viewing wildlife such as elephants, zebras, eland and more.
+Beyond the map, beyond expectations, lies Dragon's Teeth – a secret haven waiting to weave your next unforgettable adventure.